David Strauss: Das Leben Jesu

-In 1840 and the following year Strauss published his On Christian Doctrine (Christliche Glaubenslehre) in two volumes.
+In 1840 and the following year, Strauss published his On Christian Doctrine (Christliche Glaubenslehre) in two volumes.
 The main principle of this new work was that the history of Christian doctrines has basically been the history of their disintegration.

 Interlude (1841–1860)

 With the publication of his Christliche Glaubenslehre, Strauss took leave of theology for over twenty years.
-In August 1841, he married Agnese Schebest (1813–1869), a cultivated and beautiful mezzo-soprano of high repute as an opera singer.
-Five years afterwards, after two children had been born, they divorced.
+On 30 August 1842, he married Agnese Schebest (1813–1870), a cultivated mezzo-soprano of high repute as an opera singer.
+The marriage soon became unhappy and, after the birth of two children, in 1847 the couple agreed terms of separation.
+Although it appears Strauss wished to marry other women in 1851 and 1867, his wife refused to grant him a final divorce.

-Strauss resumed his literary activity by the 1847 publication in Mannheim of Der Romantiker auf dem Thron der Cäsaren ("A Romantic on the Throne of the Caesars"), in which he drew a satirical parallel between Julian the Apostate and Frederick William IV of Prussia.
+Strauss resumed his literary activity with the 1847 publication in Mannheim of Der Romantiker auf dem Thron der Cäsaren ("A Romantic on the Throne of the Caesars"), in which he drew a satirical parallel between Julian the Apostate and Frederick William IV of Prussia.
 The ancient Roman Emperor who tried to reverse the advance of Christianity was presented as "an unworldly dreamer, a man who turned nostalgia for the ancients into a way of life and whose eyes were closed to the pressing needs of the present" – a thinly veiled reference to the contemporary Prussian King's well-known romantic dreams of restoring the supposed glories of feudal Medieval society.